ForgingAntiquity/forgingantiquity.github.io/forgeriesNEW.md

 ## Forgeries known to the project

 We provide here a list of those fake papyri and related manuscripts which have come to the notice of the project so far.
 We provide it here as a resource for those who are interested in fake papyri.
-The table below may be sorted and filtered, or items searched for by using CNTRL+F /CMD+F functions.
+The table below may be sorted and filtered, or items searched for.
 Papyri and related texts are cited by papyrological siglum where one exists (according to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>), or according to the details of the work in which they are discussed.
 A [full bibliography of works cited](#Bibliography) may be found below the table.

 The "Typology" column contains the classification of the forgeries into the categories established within the project.
 A [full description of this typology](/typology) is available which explains the categories adopted.